phoenixnap/terraform-provider-pnap/docs/index.md

 ---
 layout: "pnap"
-page_title: "Provider: PhoenixNAP"
+page_title: "Provider: phoenixNAP"
 sidebar_current: "docs-pnap-index"
 description: |-
-  The PhoenixNAP provider is used to interact with the resources supported by PNAP.
+  The phoenixNAP provider is used to interact with the resources supported by PNAP.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

 # phoenixNAP Provider